 Portugal is a peaceful country

 Portuguese people are known for being peaceful and welcoming.
 Furthermore, Portugal has figured in the top most peaceful countries in the world on the yearly Global Peace Index ranking report.
-This index results from a thorough investigation to all the nations envolvement in international conflicts, their level of internal harmony or civil discord among their citizens, crime rates, violent demonstrations, relationship with neighbouring countries, terrorist acts, political scene, among other social-related factors.
+This index results from a thorough investigation to all the nations involvement in international conflicts, their level of internal harmony or civil discord among their citizens, crime rates, violent demonstrations, relationship with neighbouring countries, terrorist acts, political scene, among other social-related factors.
 Portugal is also part of the European Union, which reveals a healthy relationship with neighbouring countries and peaceful conduct in a community of united nations, demonstrates steady economic growth, low civil unrest, tolerant and inclusive society, among other factors that decisively contribute to the peaceful environment that is recognized every year.

 High quality Healthcare and Education